pascal369/PipingSupportWB/README.md

 [Operating environment] Environment in which FreeCAD operates

-[install] Click on the green "Code" → "Download ZIP" button in the upper right corner After unzipping  the "PipingSupport-main.zip",Place it in the "Mod" folder in your application folder.
+[install] Click on the green "Code" → "Download ZIP" button in the upper right corner After unzipping  the "PipingSupportWB-main.zip",Place it in the "Mod" folder in your application folder.

-[Uninstall] Delete the "PipingSupport-main" folder.
+[Uninstall] Delete the "PipingSupportWB-main" folder.